astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

     return sharded_params
 ```

 Since in TP the size of synchronized weights equals to the batch size $B$ multiplied by embedding size $d$, when we operate with float32, each device sends $32 \cdot d \cdot B$ bits to each other device.
-Thus, the amount of memory transfer between each pair of devices is $O(dh)$ for DP versus $O(dB)$ for TP.
+Thus, the amount of memory transfer between each pair of devices is $\mathcal{O}(dh)$ for DP versus $\mathcal{O}(dB)$ for TP.
 We can conclude, that DP is a preferable strategy for small networks (e.g. model can fit onto one device), while TP works better with larger models and smaller batches.

 ### Hybrid data and model tensor parallelism